sulaimonwasiu/google-homepage/README.md

-This project is about cloning the Google's homepage
+This project is about cloning the Google's homepage.